tlsnotary/website/blog/2025-08-08-tlsnotary-history/index.md

 The team began rebuilding [TLSNotary](/about) from the ground up in Rust and made the protocol compatible with TLS 1.2.
 But the biggest change was integrating MPC.

 MPC (https://en.wikipedia.org/wiki/Secure_multi-party_computation) is a way for multiple parties to work together, to compute some mutual function without revealing their private data.
 It fits naturally with TLS, which is also interactive.
-Unlike zero-knowledge proofs, which are non-interactive, MPC can mirror the back-and-forth nature of a TLS session.

 Since things (especially terminology) tend to change in a decade, let’s quickly recap the parties involved.